-How powerful are these effects, and what can we do to harness them?
+How powerful are these effects, and what can we do to foster honesty?
 Here’s a closer look at the research, and some evidence-based insights for motivating kids to tell the truth.

 The costs and benefits of truth-telling

 We’ve all experienced the impulse: We’ve done something wrong, and we want to hide it.
 Should we lie about it, or confess?

 Victoria Talwar and her colleagues knew that children, like adults, are savvy to the costs and benefits of truth-telling.
 But what influences them the most?
 Are kids easily swayed by moral appeals?
 Promises that their honesty will make us happy?
 Or are they mostly worried about being punished for their wrongdoing?

 The researchers devised a clever experiment to test these ideas, and put more than 370 children (4-8 years old) through their paces.
 It began with a procedure called the “Temptation Resistance Paradigm,” a standard task that has been used for decades to study lying in children.

 The Temptation Resistance Paradigm: A procedure for studying lying in children

 A child sits with his or her back to an adult experimenter, and listens to the sound of a toy that the adult is holding.
 Without turning around to look at the toy, the child has to guess.
 What is it?

 The child plays two rounds of this game, and then the adult explains that she must leave the room for moment.
 She sets down the next toy on a table behind the child, and reminds the child not to peek while she is away.
 She explains to the child that they will resume playing the game when she returns.